AshwiniKauthale/FILE-HANDLING-UTILITY/README.md

 **MENTOR NAME** : NEELA SANTOSH

-# ENTER DESCRIPTION OF TASK PERFORMED NOT LESS THAN 500 WORDS
+# ENTER DESCRIPTION OF TASK PERFORMED NOT LESS THAN 500 WORDS :

+    This Java program demonstrates basic file operations: reading from, writing to, and modifying text files.
+These are fundamental tasks for many applications that require persistent storage of data.
+The example uses the java.io package, which provides the necessary classes for file manipulation.

 # Output of the Task :